 Here are the best styling tips for low face contrast people:

-Light-colored hair tends to create an even, blended appearance.
+Light-colored hair or eyes tends to create an even, blended appearance.
 If your face is a neutral color, dying your hair a light color may help accentuate your low value.
+This tip is also the same for your eyes.

 As you might expect, you will want to wear low-contrast colors to match your skin tone.
 You should wear earthy, neutral colors or colors that are close together on the color spectrum (blues and purples, reds and oranges, etc.).
 It will create a consistent intensity that will match your features.